sk364/new-papers/README.md

 A research paper is a piece of academic writing containing original research results or an interpretation of existing results.
 The papers, even just the abstract text, are many a times really long and complex to understand, in the first glance.
 Basically, it's a time-intensive process.
 While there are softwares which can auto-summarize articles, it still takes a good amount of effort to go through a vast number of articles to find which are related to the paper in question.

-This project attempts to solve the problem of sifting through a myriad number of articles to filter the relevant articles for the study, by exposing a web application in which the user can provide an abstract of an article to get a list of related articles.
-The application uses the [arXiv research paper dataset](https://www.kaggle.com/Cornell-University/arxiv) to perform content-based filtering to recommend the related articles.
+This project attempts to solve the problem of sifting through a myriad number of articles to filter the relevant articles for the study, by exposing a web application in which the user can provide an abstract of an article to get a list of related articles and the categories associated to it.
+The application uses the [arXiv research paper dataset](https://www.kaggle.com/Cornell-University/arxiv) to perform knowledge-based recommendations.

 ## Problem Statement<a name="statement"></a>

-The goal of the project is to create a web application to help users find similar articles, given a piece of text.
+The goal of the project is to create a web application to help users find similar articles and the associated categories, given a piece of text.
 The application is expected to be useful for conducting literature reviews, finding correlation between past researches and the user's own research, etc.

 ## Metrics<a name="metrics"></a>

-The project evaluates the recommendations based on the criteria of score being greater than the set threshold.
+The project evaluates the model on `precision`, `recall` and `f1 score`, where
-For this project, setting the threshold to 0.50 for a score ranging between 0 and 1 (both inclusive).
-Since all documents are compared with a single document, zero score documents will be filtered out and will not be considered as retrieved documents.

-To evaluate the application, a custom metric "quality" is used as there are no pre-existing ratings to judge the results using train-test approach in this knowledge-based recommendation engine.
-Using the above threshold value, `quality` of the search results is defined as the fraction of documents above threshold over the total number of documents.

-`Quality` = # of documents above threshold / total # of documents

-Another useful metric to evaluate the performance is the search time to find the similar articles.

-`Search time` = the number of seconds it takes to find and generate a list of articles (excluding the web processing delays).
+* Precision = True Positives / (True Positives + False Positives)
+* Recall = True Positives / (True Positives + False Negatives)
+* F1-score = (2 * Precision * Recall) / (Precision + Recall)

 ## Analysis<a name="analysis"></a>